highchair/artinruins-com/_property/louttit-laundry.md

 ### Reason for Demolition

-The What Cheer Laundry Building had been vacant since 1987 and had appeared on [PPS’s Ten Most Endagered List](https://guide.ppsri.org/property/what-cheer-stream-laundry) seven times.
+The What Cheer Laundry Building had been vacant since 1987 and had appeared on [PPS’s Ten Most Endangered List](https://guide.ppsri.org/property/what-cheer-stream-laundry) seven times.
 In 1999, following a number of failed attempts to renovate the former dry cleaning plant, the City foreclosed on the property.

 In December 1999, the <span class="abbr">RIDEM</span> performed a base line survey followed by a Phase II site assessment that found extensive tetrachloroethylene (<span class="abbr">TCE</span>) and oil contamination at the site.
 Remediation and redevelopment for the site was expected to cost at least $1.5 million.